|

 Founded in 1990 by three of the board members of the École de joaillerie et de métaux d'art de Montréal (Jewellery and Metal of Art School of Montreal), Trifac Inc. specializes in the conception and production of jewellery, decorative objects, miniature sculptures, trophies and its latest line: miniature funeral bronze urns.
 What best describes Trifac's product is its unaccustomed shape or size and also and mainly, its authenticity, its refinement and the very high quality of its finish.

-The late Madeleine Dansereau, Claudette Hardy-Pilon, Michel Larbrisseau |
+The late Madeleine Dansereau, the late Claudette Hardy-Pilon, Michel Larbrisseau |

 |